almakhmudov/LTTC-Homework--CIS-TDHF/README.md

 ## Test

 The program was tested on MacOS Sequoia 15.2.
 To test whether the installation was successful, you could run the calculations for He, Ne, and Be using the cc-pvdz and cc-pvtz basis sets and compare the obtained results to the expected output in the `test` folder.
-Alternatively, one could check the obtained values with the table below.
+Alternatively, one could check the obtained values with the table below (all the values are in eV).

 <table class="tg"><thead>
   <tr>